ThinkBigAnalytics/scalding-workshop/Workshop.md

 	2009    252     146.81412698412706      39.731840611338804
 	2010    25      204.7216        7.454055905344417

-Note that as I write this (Septembe 2012), AAPL is currently trading at ~$700/share! [^sucks]
+Note that as I write this (September 2012), AAPL is currently trading at ~$700/share! [^sucks]

-[^sucks]:But when I refined these notes in November 2012, the stock had corrected to ~$500/share!
+[^sucks]:But when I've periodically refined these notes since then, the price fluctuated between $400 and $550 per share.

 ### Musical Interlude: Comparison with Hive and Pig

-By the way, here's the same query written using *Hive*, assuming there exists a `stocks` table and we have to select for the stock symbol and exchange:
+By the way, here's the same query written using *Hive*, where we first define an "external table" that uses the same file:

+	CREATE EXTERNAL TABLE IF NOT EXISTS stocks( ymd             STRING,
+	  price_open      FLOAT,
+	  price_high      FLOAT,
+	  price_low       FLOAT,
+	  price_close     FLOAT,
+	  volume          INT,
+	  price_adj_close FLOAT
+	) LOCATION 'path/to/data/AAPL.csv';

 	SELECT year(s.ymd), avg(s.price_close)
 	FROM stocks s
 	WHERE s.symbol = 'AAPL' AND s.exchange = 'NASDAQ'
 	GROUP BY year(s.ymd);

-It's a little more compact, in part because we can handle all issues of record parsing, etc. when we set up Hive tables, etc. However, Scalding gives us more flexibility when our SQL dialect and built-in functions aren't flexible enough for our needs.
+The query is a little more compact, in part because we can handle all issues of record parsing, etc. when we set up Hive tables, etc. However, Scalding gives us more flexibility when our SQL dialect and built-in functions aren't flexible enough for our needs.

-Here's what the corresponding *Pig* script looks like (see also `scripts/StockAverages3.pig`):
+Here's what the corresponding *Pig* script looks like (see `scripts/StockAverages3.pig`):

 	aapl = load 'data/stocks/AAPL.csv' using PigStorage(',') as (
 	  ymd:             chararray,